 "Mike Dussault, a long time programmer at Valve, recently left the company.
 I didn't know him until last week.
 Let me introduce myself.
 I'm a freelance artist.
 I do contract work for a studio in Seattle, through the internet.
 They have a client access system on their site.
 I came across Dussault's resume, while browsing the files section.
 Now, I know you're all curious about Valve's in-house development, but I'm only going to talk about the Half-Life series.

 According to his resume, Episode Three was put on hold when Valve decided to move away from the episodic model in late 2007, right after Episode Two's release.
 He was a technial advisor on a cancelled Half-Life title, made outside of the company.
 Dussault's work on Half-Life 3's world programming, and the scripting system (between 2008 and 2010) is also mentioned in the resume."

-During the first episode of the 7 Day Cooldown Podcast, Gabe Newell addressed the state of development for the next Half-Life game, by referring to the game, with a wink and a nod, as "Ricochet 2".
-In the interview Newell said the following:
+During the first episode of the 7 Day Cooldown Podcast, Gabe Newell was interviewed, and addressed the state of development for the next Half-Life game.
+However, Newell referred to the game as "Ricochet 2", in reference to Valve's 2000 multiplayer mod, Ricochet.
+In the interview, Newell said the following: